-Founder and lead guide Eveleen Coyle was born and raised in Dublin, she lives in the city and is an experienced family cook and cookbook author.
-Eveleen devises and plans the Trails along with the great FFT guides and keeps abreast of all the new and exciting food developments in her native city.
+Eveleen Coyle devises and plans the Trails along with the great FFT team of guides and keeps abreast of all the new and exciting food developments in Dublin, Cork and across the country.

 Róisín Fallon’s curiosity about and passion for good food goes back to her childhood, her whole family were involved in the food industry.
-Róisín has worked as an advisor on many food projects, Fallon & Byrne in Exchequer Street in Dublin and of course, on the Dublin Tasting Trail.
+Róisín has worked as an advisor on many food projects, including Fallon & Byrne in Exchequer Street in Dublin and of course, on the Fab Food Tasting Trail.

 Novelist Chris Binchy is a fully trained chef and was restaurant critic for The Sunday Tribune.
 Chris is published by Harper Collins and when not leading our Tasting Trails he spends his days working on his next book.

 Dubliner, Catherine Allen, a Ballymaloe-trained chef and food blogger is one of our Fabulous Food Trail guides.
 Following a number of years in the finance industry, she decided to follow her passion and is now pursuing a career in the culinary world – she hasn’t looked back!
-Find her on instagram @catherina_allen or on here.
+Find her on instagram or on her blog https://elbowsoffthetable.ie/.

 Deirdre McQuillan Fashion Editor of The Irish Times, an award-winning travel writer, free lance feature writer and author of a number of cookbooks.
 Deirdre leads and advises on our Food & Fashion walks as well as guiding our regular Trails.